microsoft/playwright/docs-src/api-header.md

 - returns: <[Object]>
   - `TimeoutError` <[function]> A class of [TimeoutError].

 Playwright methods might throw errors if they are unable to fulfill a request.
-For example, [page.waitForSelector(selector[, options])](#pagewaitforselectorselector-options) might fail if the selector doesn't match any nodes during the given timeframe.
+For example, [`method: Page.waitForSelector`]() might fail if the selector doesn't match any nodes during the given timeframe.

 For certain types of errors Playwright uses specific error classes.